'A Just Revolution': Myanmar's National Unity Gov Launches 'People's Defensive War' Against Military

 Duwa Lashi La encouraged armed ethnic groups to assault the coup regime's army in every way they could in order to keep control of their lands.
 He also urged Border Guard Forces, junta-allied militias, and individual soldiers and police officers to leave the military council and work with those on the people's side.

-"All ethnic armed organizations, immediately attack the Min Aung Hlaing and the military council with different forms," Duwa Lashi La urged.
+"All ethnic armed organisations, immediately attack the Min Aung Hlaing and the military council with different forms", Duwa Lashi La urged.
 "Fully control your lands.
-Attack and abolish the dictatorship and military administration with people power."
+Attack and abolish the dictatorship and military administration with people power".

-The acting president emphasized that the "revolution" that he had just declared is "a just revolution."
+© REUTERS / OBTAINED BY REUTERSDemonstrators hide behind a barricade during protests against the military coup in Yangon, Myanmar March 28, 2021 in this screen grab taken from a social media video obtained by REUTERS.

-"...A necessary revolution for building a peaceful country and an establishment of a federal union," he continued.
+Demonstrators hide behind a barricade during protests against the military coup in Yangon, Myanmar March 28, 2021 in this screen grab taken from a social media video obtained by REUTERS.

-He expressed his hope that Myanmar's neighbors, ASEAN members, and the UN would recognize that their actions against the junta were based out of "necessity."
+The acting president emphasised that the declared "revolution" is a "just" and "necessary revolution for building a peaceful country and the establishment of a federal union".
+He further expressed hope that Myanmar's neighbours, ASEAN members, and the UN would recognise that their actions against the junta were based out of "necessity".

 The leader of the NUG expressed hope that given the need to "initiate a nationwide uprising in every village, town, and city in the entire country at the same time" based on citizens' "unity, creativity, intelligence, passion, and persistence" the revolt will take less time.